TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 The *arg* and *format* parameters are identical to those of the :c:func:`PyArg_ParseTuple` function.
-The *kwdict* parameter is the dictionary of keywords received as the third parameter from the Python runtime.
+The *kwdict* parameter is the dictionary of keywords received as the third parameter kutoka the Python runtime.
 The *kwlist* parameter is a *NULL*-terminated list of strings which identify the parameters;
-the names are matched with the type information from *format* from left to right.
+the names are matched with the type information kutoka *format* kutoka left to right.
 On success, :c:func:`PyArg_ParseTupleAndKeywords` returns true, otherwise it returns false and raises an appropriate exception.